-C. Submission Dates and Times
+C. Receipt Dates and Times

 Electronic applications must be received and validated by Grants.gov on or before 11:59:59 PM eastern time on the application deadline date.
-Refer to the General Section for submission requirements.
+Refer to the 2011 General Section for submission requirements.
+See the 2011 General Section for what to do if your application is rejected by the Grants.gov system,

 Please allow time for this process to ensure that you meet the timely receipt requirements.
-Please see the 2010 General Section for instructions for timely receipt, including actions to take if the application is rejected.
-Applicants should carefully read the section titled "INSTRUCTIONS ON HOW TO DOWNLOAD AND APPLICATION PACKAGE AND APPLICATION INSTRUCTIONS" in the 2010 General Section.
+Please see the 2011 General Section for instructions for timely receipt, including actions to take if the application is rejected.
+Applicants should carefully read the section titled "INSTRUCTIONS ON HOW TO DOWNLOAD AN APPLICATION PACKAGE AND APPLICATION INSTRUCTIONS" in the 2011 General Section.
 This section contains information on using Adobe Reader, HUD's timely receipt policies, and other application information.